Post Office Saving Schemes: Tax Saving Plans, Interest Rates & Benefits

 Senior Citizen’s Savings Scheme

-- The minimum age of investor in buy this scheme is 60 years for the senior citizen saving scheme.
+- The minimum age of investors in buy this scheme is 60 years for the senior citizen saving scheme.

 - If the senior citizen investor, who took the voluntary retirement after 55 years of age can also open the account within a month of receiving the retirement benefits.

-The amount invested in such cases should not exceed the value of corpus received on retirement.
+The amount invested in such cases should not exceed the value of the corpus received on retirement.

 - The maximum amount of the investment allowed per individual in this scheme is 15 lakh.
 The investment amount can be in multiples of 1000.